navidadkhah/Advanced-Bug-Detection-and-Fixing-Using-Fine-Tuned-LLM/README.md

 # Feasibility of Bug Detection and Bug Fixing Using Prompt Engineering and Fine-Tuning in Large Language Models

 ## Overview
-This repository hosts the project dedicated to evaluating the feasibility of detecting and fixing bugs using prompt engineering and fine-tuning techniques in large language models (LLMs).
+This repository hosts the Bachelor's thesis project dedicated to evaluating the feasibility of detecting and fixing bugs using prompt engineering and fine-tuning techniques in large language models (LLMs).
 The project utilizes a custom dataset and innovative methods to enhance the LLM's capabilities in understanding and correcting code errors.
 Here are the topics in this project:
 - [Dataset Description](#dataset-description)
 - [Dataset Creation Process](#dataset-creation-process)
 - [Model Description](#model-description)